- Lauren Dungy

 And that Saturday, and all the Saturdays to follow, were once again Bruce's favorite day of all in Wonder Woods.

-Excerpt used with permission from the children's book Fears, Doubts, Blues, and Pouts co-authored by Dr. Gary Oliver and H. Norman Wright.blog comments powered by Disqus
+Excerpt used with permission from the children's book Fears, Doubts, Blues, and Pouts co-authored by Dr. Gary Oliver and H. Norman Wright.comments powered by Disqus